 Full details of these new CDS are further down in this Newsletter which is a supplement to your Spring/Summer 2017 Catalogue.

 If you or a friend would like a copy of my latest catalogue just let me know; I'll be happy to send a copy.

 Buy any four CDs from the catalogue or my 'Undeletions List' and deduct £7 from the total price.

-Send for a copy of my "Undeletions List"; it's packed with musical gems from the past 25 years, many of them long-since deleted.
+Why not send for a copy of my Undeletions List?
+It's packed with musical gems from the past 25 years of P.E.K.
+Sound, many of them long-since deleted.

 Enjoy your jazz,[ Previous newsletters ]